artag/Training/Notes_Elegant_Objects/Articles/2014-09-16_Getters_Setters_Evil_Period.md

 The dog is an immutable living organism, which doesn’t allow anyone from the outside to change her weight, or size, or name, etc. She can tell, on request, her weight or name.
-There is nothing wrong with public methods that demonstrate requests for certain “insides” of an object.
-But these methods are not “getters” and they should never have the “get” prefix.
-We’re not “getting” anything from the dog.
+There is nothing wrong with public methods that demonstrate requests for certain "insides" of an object.
+But these methods are not "getters" and they should never have the "get" prefix.
+We’re not "getting" anything from the dog.
 We’re not getting her name.
 We’re asking her to tell us her name.
 See the difference?

 We’re not talking semantics here, either.
 We are differentiating the procedural programming mindset from an object-oriented one.
 In procedural programming, we’re working with data, manipulating them, getting, setting, and deleting when necessary.
 We’re in charge, and the data is just a passive component.
-The dog is nothing to us
-- it’s just a "data holder".
+The dog is nothing to us - it’s just a "data holder".
 It doesn’t have its own life.
 We are free to get whatever is necessary from it and set any data into it.
 This is how C, COBOL, Pascal and many other procedural languages work(ed).